apiad/violetear/docs/examples/fluid-grid.md

 And now we're done.
 Check the [final HTML file](fluid-grid.html) to see how the lower grid remains fixed while the upper one flows.
 Beautiful!

-We just created a fully fledged grid system with over 170 classes spanning four different screen sizes in little less than 30 lines of Python code!
+We just created a fully fledged grid system with over 80 styles spanning four different screen sizes in little less than 30 lines of Python code!

 ## Using the preset `FlexGrid`